mheberger/delineator/README.md

 ## Algorithm

-The `delineator` combines three techniques to achieve speed and low memory use compared to traditional raster watershed delineation methods:
+`delineator` combines three techniques to achieve speed and low memory use compared to traditional raster watershed delineation methods:

 1. **Hybrid raster/vector approach**: vector unit catchments handle the bulk of